 If you live in Los Angeles and want to safeguard your home, explore the seismic retrofit grant opportunities available in your area.
 And when you’re ready to get the work done, consider turning to the experienced team at LUX Construction Group.

-Our seismic retrofitting contractors at LUX Construction have years of experience evaluating properties, designing retrofit solutions, and managing the entire construction process.
+We are seismic retrofit contractors in Los Angeles with more than 35 years of experience.
+We evaluate properties, design retrofit solutions, and manage the entire construction process.
 We pride ourselves on delivering high-quality work that meets all relevant building codes and standards, giving you peace of mind and enhanced protection for your home.